amcs1729/Predicting-cloud-CPU-usage-on-Azure-data/README.md

 **Proactively allocating VMs can increase usage efficiency of underlying resources.
 If a computing cluster predicts the future resource usage of a user service will increase, it can preemptively scale up to accommodate a higher load.
 If it predicts that usage will decrease, it can deallocate VMs and save computing resources.**

 ## Dataset
-The Dataset contains the CPU Usage data of Microsoft Azure, which is a cloud service, samoled every 5 minutes.
+The Dataset contains the CPU Usage data of Microsoft Azure, which is a cloud service, sampled every 5 minutes.
 The data has three attributes -
 * Max CPU Utilization
 * Average CPU Utilization
 * Minimum CPU Utilization